-Homegrown vs Shop Zucchini
+Homegrown vs Shop-Bought Zucchinis for Zucchini Soup

-I’m an absolute fan of homegrown zucchinis but of course not everyone has the space, time or inclination to grow these 5 foot monster plants in their garden.
+I’m an absolute fan of homegrown zucchinis but of course, not everyone has the space, time or inclination to grow these 5-foot monster plants in their garden.

 Size of zucchini

-A marrow is basically a big fat round zucchini with a tough skin and much dryer flesh.
+A marrow is basically a big fat round zucchini with tougher skin and dryer flesh.

-The taste isn’t really comparable, and although they still have a place in the kitchen, they need to be cooked differently.
+The taste isn’t really comparable, and although they still have a (delicious) place in the kitchen, they need to be cooked differently.
 So for the purpose of this recipe, we’re talking about young, fresh zucchini.

-An English ‘courgette’ as it’s called, is tiny compared to one you’ll buy in Spain.
+An English ‘courgette’ as it’s called, is tiny compared to one you’ll get here in Spain.
 And very, very small compared to the ones that come from my garden.

 So beware when following recipes, and just use the amount you want and think is right for whatever you’re making.

-Apart from size, the creaminess of homegrown zucchinis is different to the ones from the shops, and if you’ve ever tried a bitter zucchini you might even be forgiven for thinking you don’t like zucchini (gasp).
+Apart from size, the creaminess of homegrown zucchini is different to the ones from the shops, and if you’ve ever tried a bitter zucchini you might even be forgiven for thinking you don’t like zucchini (gasp).

-They’re still edible at this stage, but they can be tough skinned (too mature on the plant) or dry (too old on the shelves), or both.
+They’re still edible at this stage, but they can be tough-skinned (too mature on the plant) or dry (too old on the shelves), or both.

 When a zucchini goes soft it becomes dry and (often) bitter.
 And that definitely won’t lull you into loving it.
 And if they’re really soft, they can just be downright horrible

-Of course, if you can’t get perfect zucchinis, you can make do with dull ones that are slightly soft but remember that you’re not getting the creme-de-la-creme!
+Of course, if you can’t get perfect zucchini, you can make do with dull ones that are slightly soft but remember that you’re not getting the creme-de-la-creme!

 Some Interesting Zucchini Facts

-- They’re a member of the cucurbitaceae family, the same family as pumpkin, gourd, melon and cucumber.
+- They’re a member of the Cucurbitaceae family, the same family as pumpkin, gourd, melon and cucumber.